CERF+ Response to Hurricane Matthew

 - Emergency Relief for Artists Working in Craft Disciplines

-- Grants and Loans - grants up to $3,000 and no interest loans up to $8,000 for craft artists who have had career-threatening emergencies
+- Grants and Loans - grants up to $6,000 and no interest loans up to $9,000 for artists working in craft disciplines who have had career-threatening emergencies

 - Brokered Assistance - CERF+ works with manufacturers, suppliers, and show promoters to secure donations and discounts for artists

 - Emergency Assistance Inquiry Form - If you have questions about CERF+ emergency relief, please complete this form and we will contact you.

 535 Stone Cutters Way, Suite 202

 - Selected Links to agencies and organizations offering emergency relief support and resources:

 - SBA: Disaster Loans for small businesses, homeowners and renters